hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 # 4. Shifting employment ("This will kill jobs for artists")

-**Note: I am continuing to edit this section, it's not done.
-It's a tricky topic.**
+What is the effect of new artistic technology on artistic jobs?
+Despite the various simplisticated narratives, it's a really complex question, for many reasons:

+* New technologies do not eliminate the _need_ for artists, but they transform the nature of the artistic process, the kind of work, and who can be an artist.
+* The short-term effects look different from the long-term effects
+* New technologies for _making_ art have somewhat different effects than new technologies for _distributing_ it.
+This essay is primarily about the former, but it's hard not to talk about the latter as well.

-On the other hand, the effect of technology on jobs is more nuanced and difficult, and a broad topic in general (not just in the context of art).
+The effect of technology on jobs in general is a huge topic with a long history.
 We get the term ["Luddite" from texture workers](https://en.wikipedia.org/wiki/Luddite) that sabotaged new machines that replaced their jobs.
 (We also get the word [sabotage](https://en.wikipedia.org/wiki/Sabotage#Etymology) from a similar source.)

-New technologies do not eliminate the need for artists, but they transform the nature of the artistic process, and the kind of work.
-The topic of how new technology affects jobs is an old one, widely studied by economists beyond just the discussion of art.

-The effects are different for artistic media and distribution media.
-Both the electronic synthesizer and music recording technology were predicted to kill art, and both did transform art, but in very different ways.
-In this essay I'm mostly talking about new artistic tools, but I'll come back to distribution media in the next section.

 **Photography**

-Photography did replace the need for portrait painters; most of them had to learn the new technology, as portrait studios replaced the inferior silhouette techniques and the more difficult and expensive portraiture.
+In the 19th Century, photography replaced the need for portrait painters and the inferior silhouette techniques.
+But they didn't all go out of work; many converted their portrait studios into photography studios.

 Photography replaced practical drafting skills for architecture and record-keeping, and displaced the veduta painters that sold who postcards to travelers in Italy.

-We have fewer painters today, but many many more people making pictures in one way or another, and many more people making pictorial art.
+We have fewer painters today, but many, many more people making pictures in one way or another, and many more people making pictorial art.

+Painting was "harmed," but art was not.

 **Cinema**

-Cinema, in its early days, required big bulky cameras and lights.
-Film was developed on strips of film, and editing movies required physically cutting strips of film with scissors and taping them together; just managing all these strips of film was a lot of work.
+Cinema, in its early days, required big bulky cameras and lights, and managing physical celluloid film.

+Film was developed on celluloid strips, and editing movies required physically cutting strips of film with scissors and taping them together; just managing all these strips of film was a lot of work.
 By the 80s, an indie filmmaker could do his own cinematography; the initial development of digital video editing replaced cutting strips of film with moving files around on a computer.
-Many of the jobs around cinematography and film editing were whittled.
+Many of the jobs around cinematography and film editing whittled down.

 Nowadays, many of the videos we watch are made by a single person filming and editing on their phone and sharing on social media.
 Filmmaking has gone from a massive, multiperson effort to something you can do alone in your living room.
 More people are making video—and sharing them on social media—than ever before.

 Yet, big budget filmmaking and TV are still massive enterprises, huge labor-intensive productions engaging large numbers of skilled crew and technicians.
 As the technology has gotten better, the scale and breadth of filmmaking has expanded dramatically.

 **Recorded music**